9 reasons why your cash flow forecast accuracy is out

 It’s great if you’ve reviewed your cash flow forecast and found areas that can be improved in the future.
 But if you don’t take the steps to make these improvements, it’s a pointless exercise.
 Learn from your experiences and your cash flow forecasting will benefit greatly.

 Should your cash flow forecasts identify potential shortfalls, it’s important to act quickly and take steps to mitigate or avoid them.
 Cash is King, remember, and poor cash flow is one of the most common reasons behind business failure.

-Break things down into your incomings and outgoings, then consider if there any obvious and quick wins to improve either – which aren’t going to negatively impact other areas of your business.
+Break things down into your incomings and outgoings, then consider if there are any obvious and quick wins to improve either – which aren’t going to negatively impact other areas of your business.

 If your business trades on credit terms, identifying ways to get paid sooner by customers can be a big help in this regard.
 Take a look at your sales ledger and in particular the overdue column.
 If your customers are failing to pay on time, this is a great place to focus your attention and increase your efforts to encourage customers to pay.

 Should your internal efforts still not work, consider instructing a debt collection agency.
 They can bring expertise and weight to your collections efforts and can often provide the motivation your customers need to pay – all whilst removing the burden from your business, and typically with the comfort of a success-based fee.